aws-samples/media-localization-with-visual-dubbing-lip-sync/README.md

 ## Deployment

 __Prerequisites__
-Create your virtual environment and install packages
+Create your virtual environment in the root of the repo and install packages
 ```
 python -m venv .venv
 source .venv/bin/activate